machupichu412/Data_description_quality_tool/README.md

 ## Features

 - Next.js frontend with an upload screen for CSV files
-- Flask backend that processes descriptions using LangChain and RAG
+- Flask backend that processes descriptions using LangChain
 - References data quality review guidelines
 - Displays results in a tabular format showing description, pass/fail status, and reasoning